Sainsbury’s Colne- a case study in supermarket "design "

 Sainsbury's opens new store in Colne

-The supermarket chain has created 240 jobs at the shop which has been built on the site of the derelict former Coach House Antiques flanked by Windsor Street, Windy Bank and Norfolk Street.
+The supermarket chain has created 240 jobs at the shop which has been built on the site of the derelict former Coach House Antiques flanked by Windsor Street, Windy Bank and

 Planning permission was granted in June 2008 the same year planners rejected proposals from Tesco for a different site.